calebmer/calebmer.github.io/_posts/2019-02-06-pull-based-reactivity-primitive.md

 Even though you called `setCount()`, the value for `count` does not change!
 The value for `count` will change _eventually_ but not immediately.
 This is because when you call `setCount()`, React in Concurrent Mode doesn’t immediately update your component.
-Instead it _schedules_ an update to happen at some later time.
+Instead, it _schedules_ an update to happen at some later time.

 If the action is user-generated, like a click, React will schedule an update with a higher priority.
 If the action is not user-generated, like you just got a